testbenchcc/markdown-notes-app/README.md

   - Image paste workflow:
     - Paste an image into an existing note, confirm that the upload progress banner appears and disappears as expected, and verify that oversized pastes produce a clear error while leaving existing content intact.
   - Tree context menu operations:
-    - From the tree context menu, exercise new folder/note creation, rename, delete, folder download, and `.gitignore` toggle for a folder, confirming both backend effects and UI updates.
+    - From the tree context menu, exercise new folder/note, rename, delete, folder download, and `.gitignore` toggle for a folder, confirming both backend effects and UI updates.
+  - Mermaid Local integration (v2.1.0):
+    - Ensure a Mermaid Local service (for example `https://mermaid.husqy.net` or a local instance) is reachable at the configured **Mermaid Local API base URL** in Settings → Mermaid.
+    - Open a markdown note, switch to edit mode, and press `Ctrl+I` to open the **Insert Mermaid chart** modal.
+    - Search for diagrams, then:
+      - Use **Insert raw** to insert a standard ```mermaid fenced block and verify it renders correctly in both the live preview and view mode.
+      - Use **Insert linked** to insert a ```mermaid-remote fenced block.
+Verify that in view mode and HTML exports the diagram is rendered using content fetched from Mermaid Local, while the underlying note still contains only the lightweight linked fence.

 Use `roadmap.md` as the source of truth for the detailed checklists for each version.